How do I store several tags in a variable?

 else, begin

-# this is more complicated. -1 looks like 1111111111111111b to the computer, so
+# this is more complicated. -1 looks like 11111111111111111111111111111111b to the

-# that's turned on in bit is turned off. next, go through every bit, and if a bit
+# that the one that's turned on in bit is turned off. next, go through every bit,

-# is turned on in BOTH value AND (-1 -- bit), then turn that bit on. this will
+# and if a bit is turned on in BOTH value AND (-1 -- bit), then turn that bit on.

-return ((value ,and, (-1 -- bit)))
+return ((value, and, (-1 -- bit)))

 end